 Although digital scrapbooking, by its name, is meant to be digital, a lot of people still like to have a paper version, to hold, to feel, to share.
 If you are a paper scrapper who switched to digital scrapping, it is more than likely that you have already started albums with your paper layouts.
-In this case, it would be natural to want to continue the same process and want your digital pages printed so you can either insert them inside your existing albums, or create similar albums.
+In this case, it would be natural to want to continue the same process and want your digital pages printed so you can either insert them inside your existing albums or create similar albums.
 There are many ways to approach

 the printing process of your digital layouts.

-When paper scrapping, each page is done one at the time (except if you work on a double page), so maybe you would like to have the same kind of schedule when you finish a digital layout.
-Most print shops will allow for single page printing.
-This will allow you to get your prints sooner than if you wait until you have completed a whole album that might be 20, 30 or more pages.
+When paper scrapping, each page is done one at a time (except if you work on a double-page), so maybe you would like to have the same kind of schedule when you finish a digital layout.
+Most print shops will allow for single-page printing.
+This will allow you to get your prints sooner than if you wait until you have completed a whole album that might be 20, 30, or more pages.
 It also allows you to have your pages printed as you go, especially if you are scrapping photos in more or less random order, instead of chronologically.
 Sometimes, you might be inspired to create a layout for a particular photo that is out of the timeline, or out of the theme you are working on.
 Once you printed your single pages (of course, you can get several single pages printed at once), you can insert them into your albums, or frame them.
 If you choose to print single pages, remember that printers will usually trim off a tiny bit of the image to make sure there are no white margins, so plan your layouts accordingly: leave important details of your layouts away from the edge.
 You surely want to keep all your photos and journalling intact!

 Other creative printing